SALT Blawg – State and Local Tax Blog

 As a means of increasing corporate tax collections, some states have turned to contingent-fee audit contractors – sometimes referred to as "bounty hunters."
 These bounty hunter firms are compensated based upon a percentage of the amount of tax assessed, creating an incentive for the firms to not only aggressively audit taxpayers, but to stretch interpretations of the law to and beyond the limits.
 Having an economic interest in the assessments resulting from the bounty hunter audits, creates an inherent conflict of interest.

 Not surprisingly, corporate taxpayers oppose the use of contingent-fee audits because the bounty hunters have a financial stake in the outcome of the audit, thereby creating an unfair and antagonistic aura.
 Questions about a lack of transparency, confidentiality of taxpayer information and inflated assessments – with almost inevitable consequential legal fees – are some of the concerns surrounding contingent-fee audits.
 For instance, a class action suit involving Alabama taxpayers, brought against the largest contingency-fee auditing firm in the state, is currently pending in state court.
 The complaint alleges violations of the Alabama Taxpayers' Bill of Rights and Uniform Revenue Procedures Act for, among other issues, entering into contingency-fee audit agreements with local governments and compensating its employees and independent contractors through incentive bonuses based on tax collections or assessments.
-For further detailed coverage on the status of this case, click here.

 However, due to their need to raise revenue, cash-strapped states support the use of contingent-fee audits, backed by the private audit firms profiting from the agreements.
 Other states have even gone a step further, drafting legislation mandating that the state's taxing authority investigate the use of outside audit firms to perform certain audit functions.
 Moreover, some states have entered into contracts with bounty hunter firms that ignore a taxpayer's books and records, and instead focus on estimating a taxpayer's potential liability by examining financial statements and other publicly available data.